Winifred Duraisingam: Domestic career

 In 2014, Duraisingam played a season of club cricket in Adelaide, Australia.

-In July 2019, she participated in the MCA 3rd Womens T20 Championship, as a member of the Rmaf Tudm team.
+In July 2019, she participated in the MCA 3rd Women's T20 Championship, as a member of the Rmaf Tudm team.
 The following April, she played in the 4th Championship, for the same team (rebadged as the Tentera Udara Diraja Malaysia team).
 On 29 April 2019, in her team's match against Negeri Sembilan, she took 4/3, to help the team to victory by nine wickets.

 In December 2019/January 2020, Duraisingam led the Northern Queens team to victory in the Malaysian Super Women League (MSWL) tournament.
 In particular, she scored 61 runs, in an innings she considers to be her best ever, in the final against Eastern Lionesses.

 In 2020, Duraisingam was one of the eight women who took the field in the Men's MCA T20 Super Series, which she has said gave her "... a new sight on how to become a better cricketer."